Rated Excellent Online

 The primary concern for lenders is whether the property can be insured at full reinstatement value, whether it will retain its value over the loan term and whether it will be saleable if they need to repossess and sell it.
 Unusual construction types create uncertainty on all three of these factors, which is why lenders apply stricter criteria.

 Lenders who accept non-standard construction typically offer lower maximum loan-to-value ratios than for standard properties — commonly 70-75% rather than 80-85% — to account for the possibility that the property might be harder to sell or might achieve a lower price than an equivalent standard-construction property.
+Insurance also tends to be harder and more expensive, and lenders will want evidence of current cover at full reinstatement value.

 We've Helped Over 58,000 Homeowners